ndd21/PHYS281/docs/demo-io.md

 A plain text file format that allows you to save additional meta data is [JSON](https://www.json.org/json-en.html).
 A JSON file has the format of a dictionary object, so data (numbers, lists, string, or even further dictionaries) stored in a dictionary can be output as a JSON file.
-Dictionaries have keys and values, therefore the keys can provide information (meta data) about the data that is stored.
+Dictionaries have keys and values; therefore the keys can provide information (meta data) about the data that is stored.

 The data can be written to a text file using the